julianeisel/bWidgets/docs/mainpage.md

 procedures.
 This way the role, or scope of bWidgets stays limited to the widgets themselves.

-As of now, bWidgets actually only does widget drawing with some proof-of-concept state changing on user input.
-It does so based on the style system that was developed to support style sheet.
-Over the coming months features can be added and improved, first support drawing more widget types, then some user input handling, later a more flexible layout system, etc.

 # Current Features {#current_features}

-As of now, bWidgets basically contains a few widget definitions with simple drawing and handling mimicking Blender.
+Currently, bWidgets basically contains a few widget definitions with simple drawing and handling mimicking Blender.
 It further supports:
 * An initial style preset system designed to work with CSS (custom styles not supported yet).